tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 because the $\stackrel{\epsilon}{\approx}$ only requires that the distinguishing adversary $\mathcal{A}$ has an advantage *bounded by* $\epsilon$, which gives us the flexibility we need.

+This trick works in many other situations.
+The general lesson is that if you have some underlying game $G_b$ which you use in several different hops, you can refer to all of its uses with a single $\epsilon$, implicitly taking the adversary against $G_b$ with the best advantage.
 {{</note>}}

 Now, if we inline the random function in $\text{PRF}_1$, we have: